octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 To use the SMB Client plugin, select the credentials and the target and then create a client of type SMB in the Main GUI.
 This will open the SMB2 client window with the selected credentials.
 For most operations you will need to run the `login` command to get started.

+For more information on supported credentials, see the [credentials page](../../user-guide/credentials.html).

 After successfully creating the client, the SMB files will automatically be mounted as `smb-<clientid>` in the file browser (accessible via the FILES menu in the clients).
 The file browser supports basic file operations as you'd expect from a file browser like downloading and uploading files, removing and creating directories.